SBoudrias/Inquirer.js/README.md

 Choices marked as `{checked: true}` will be checked by default.

 Choices whose property `disabled` is truthy will be unselectable.
+By default, disabled choices will not be returned as answers.
+To include disabled choices that are marked as `{checked: true}` in the answers for a question, set the `includeDisabled` option on the question to `true`.
 If `disabled` is a string, then the string will be outputted next to the disabled choice, otherwise it'll default to `"Disabled"`.
 The `disabled` property can also be a synchronous function receiving the current answers as argument and returning a boolean or a string.

 ![Checkbox prompt](https://cdn.rawgit.com/SBoudrias/Inquirer.js/28ae8337ba51d93e359ef4f7ee24e79b69898962/assets/screenshots/checkbox.svg)